-You can use it on many different surfaces such as gas, electric, induction stovetops, open flames or on the grill.
+You can use it to cook fish on many different surfaces such as gas, electric, induction stovetops, open flames or on the grill.

 The best aspect of this pan is that it already comes pre-seasoned, so you don’t need to worry about doing that yourself.
 The 12-inch cooking surface gives you enough room to sear even the largest fillets of fish (if you need an even larger surface, they have a 15-inch pan as well).

 Personally, I do not always like cooking with carbon steel.
 With that said, it is definitely an excellent surface for searing your foods, and it can go straight from the stovetop to the oven, which is great if you place your fish in the oven after searing.

 Overall, if you don’t mind cooking with carbon steel, this is probably a skillet that you will enjoy using, and it can be purchased at a very fair price.